Chris Rock–Will Smith slapping incident: Politicians

 Politicians worldwide publicly discussed or took a position on the incident.
 Australian Prime Minister Scott Morrison, reflecting on his own marriage, said that he "can understand" the reason for Smith's actions, but "that's not how you roll".
 In Canada, Alberta premier Jason Kenney drew criticism for using a meme of the incident to express his position on green energy policies.
 The New Zealand National Party used a meme of the incident to criticize the New Zealand Labour Party on Facebook, but it was swiftly deleted and disavowed by leader Christopher Luxon.
 Rishi Sunak, British Chancellor of the Exchequer at the time, compared himself to Will Smith, having recently had his wife Akshata Murty criticized over owning shares in a tech company based in Russia, but humorously remarked "At least I didn't get up and slap anybody".

 In the United States, Democratic representatives Ayanna Pressley and Jamaal Bowman tweeted in support of Smith, both of which were later deleted.
 Pressley, who has been diagnosed with alopecia areata, said that the condition is "not a line in a joke".
 Pressley also tweeted in defense of Smith, saying "Shout out to all the husbands who defend their wives living with alopecia in the face of daily ignorance & insults." and added "Women with baldies are for real men only ... boys need not apply."
 The tweet was later deleted.
 Several Republican Party representatives, including Marjorie Taylor Greene, also voiced support for Smith's actions, and Representative Andy Biggs used the incident to create anti-Biden memes.

 Accusations of staging

 Some commentators suspected the altercation was a publicity stunt, due in part to waning viewership numbers for recent years.
 David Griner from Adweek tweeted: "A slow walk up, an open hand slap, no stagger, slow walk back with no scuffle and no security personnel stepping in?
 Feels absolutely staged for publicity," and several others agreed.
 Rumors of the slap being staged were fueled by a version of the image that was digitally manipulated to create the illusion that Rock was wearing a cheek pad, which was then debunked.
 Academy sources confirmed that the incident was not planned and that Rock's joke was ad-libbed.

-Alopecia awareness

-Research revealed that Google searches for alopecia increased by 600 percent as people educated themselves on the condition, while Twitter engagement increased by over five million percent, showing that the incident prompted an influx in awareness and learning about alopecia.